-COURSE NAME SERVICE ID PREREQUISITES (PREQ) COREQUISITES (CREQ) GRADE (Recommended) None 0.40 Introduction to Welding 13032250 (1 credit) 08709 (Recommended prerequisite or corequisite: Algebra I) 9-12 Welding I 13032300 (2 credit) 08879 AISD Requirement: Intro to Welding, Agricultural Mechanics and Metal Technologies, or demonstrated welding proficiency 10-12 Welding II (Dual Credit) 13032400 (2 credits) (Dual credit) PREQ: Welding I (Recommended: Algebra I or Geometry) 11-12 Practicum in Manufacturing 13033000 (2 credits) 08883 None (AISD Recommended: Welding II) 12 Practicum in Manufacturing/ Extended Practicum in Manufacturing 13033005 (3 credits) 08912 None (AISD Recommended: Welding II) 12 Career Preparation I Extended 12701305 (3 credits) 08958 None 11-12 operating procedures.
+COURSE NAME SERVICE ID PREREQUISITES (PREQ) COREQUISITES (CREQ) GRADE (Recommended) (0112 d) Introduction to Welding 13032250 (1 credit) 08709 None (Recommended prerequisite or corequisite: Algebra I) 9-12 Welding I 13032300 (2 credit) 08879 AISD Requirement: Intro to Welding, Agricultural Mechanics and Metal Technologies, or demonstrated welding proficiency 10-12 Welding II (Dual Credit) 13032400 (2 credits) (Dual credit) PREQ: Welding I (Recommended: Algebra I or Geometry) 11-12 Practicum in Manufacturing 13033000 (2 credits) 08883 None (AISD Recommended: Welding II) 12 Practicum in Manufacturing/ Extended Practicum in Manufacturing 13033005 (3 credits) 08912 None (AISD Recommended: Welding II) 12 Career Preparation I Extended 12701305 (3 credits) 08958 None 11-12 operating procedures.
 Students will be introduced to the three basic welding processes.
 Topics include industrial safety and health practices, hand tool and power machine use, measurement, laboratory, welding career potentials, and introduction to welding codes and standards.
 Introduction to Welding will provide students with the knowledge, skills, and technologies required for employment in welding industries.
 Students will develop knowledge and skills related to welding and apply them to personal career development.
 This course supports integration of academic and technical knowledge and skills.
-Students will reinforce, apply, and transfer knowledge and skills to a variety of settings and problems.
-Knowledge about career opportunities, requirements, and expectations and the development of workplace skills will prepare students for future success.
+Students will reinforce, apply, and transfer knowledge about career opportunities, requirements, and expectations and the development of workplace skills will prepare students for future success.

-Introduction to Welding (INTRWELD) Course #: 08709 Credits: 1 PEIMS #: 13032250 Grades: 9- This course will provide an introduction to welding technology with an emphasis on basic welding laboratory principles and operating procedures.
-Students will be introduced to the
+Introduction to Welding (INTRWELD) Course #: 08709 Credits: 1 PEIMS #: 13032250 Grades: 9-12 This course will provide an introduction to welding with an emphasis on basic welding laboratory pr inciples and operating procedures.
+Students will be introduce d to the three

 Prerequisites: Recommended prerequisite or corequisite Algebra 1 required for employment in metal technology systems.
 Students will develop knowledge and skills related to this system and apply them to personal career development.
 This course supports integration of academic and technical knowledge and skills.
-Students will reinforce, apply, and transfer knowledge and skills to a variety of settings and problems.
-Knowledge about career opportunities, requirements, and expectations and the development of workplace skills prepare students for future success.
+Students will reinforce, apply, and transfer knowledge about career opportunities, requirements, and expectations and the development of workplace skills prepare students for future success.
 This course is offered on the Cooper High School campus and is open to all AISD students.